zmebratu/Kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-This project was done to uncover trends within campaigns and to find successful fundraisers.
-Analysis was based on funding goals and the launch dates.
+Our primary goal was to assist Louise with her crowdfunding campaign to raise more than $10,000 for her forthcoming play "Fever," and to help her make informed decisions for a successful campaign using Excel and the Kickstarter dataset to analyze similar past events and their outcomes, as well as identifying relevant factors that influenced them, enabling Louise to assess different options and strategies to achieve her goal.

 ### Purpose
 After analyzing the play Fever, the purpose of this project was to analyze campaign funding goals and their launch dates to identify trends.